Methadone

 Generally, there are two types of methadone programs:

-• Maintenance (long-term programs): May last for months or years, and aims to reduce the harms associated with drug use and improve quality of life.
+• Maintenance (long-term programs): May last for months or years and aim to improve quality of life and reduce the harms associated with drug use.
+Most commonly given when someone is actively going through opioid withdrawal.9,10

 How effective is it?

-Methadone treatment is more likely to be successful if it’s part of a comprehensive treatment program, which addresses the body, mind and environment in which heroin has been used.
+However, methadone treatment is more likely to be successful if it’s part of a comprehensive treatment program, which addresses the body, mind and environment in which opioids are being used.11

-For example, treatment may include a combination of methadone, counselling, alternative therapies, a positive support network of peers and friends and a support group.4
+For example, treatment may include a combination of methadone, counselling, alternative therapies, and a positive support network of peers and friends.11,12

 Methadone maintenance may not work for everyone, so it’s important to consult a doctor or drug counsellor to find the best approach.

-• Methadone maintenance keeps the person stable while they make positive changes in their life.
+• Methadone maintenance helps to keep a person stable while they make positive changes in their life.4

-• Health problems are reduced or avoided, especially those related to injecting, such as HIV, hepatitis B and hepatitis C viruses, skin infections and vein problems.
+• Health problems, particularly those related to injecting drugs, such as HIV, hepatitis B and C, skin infections, and vein issues, are reduced or avoided.9

 Effects of methadone